Fintech0→1WebB2B SaaS

 A system built to move fast.

 Speed was non-negotiable.
-That meant the design system had to be built right from the start, not retrofitted later.
-I was a strong advocate for tokens and worked closely with the engineering team to establish a shared token language — colour, spacing, typography, and component states defined once and referenced everywhere.
-This way, the system scaled as the product grew rather than fragmenting under it.
+I was a strong advocate for tokens and worked closely with the engineering team to establish a tokenised design system — colour, spacing, typography, and component states defined once and referenced everywhere.
+This way, the system could adapt and extend as the product grew and branding evolved rather than needing to be defined at the outset.

 Translucent accounts payable — dark mode